russiankendricklamar/zetaterminal/README.md

 # Overview

-This document provides a high-level introduction to the Stochastic Dashboard / v1 system: its purpose, architecture, technology stack, and key modules.
+This space provides a high-level introduction to the Stochastic Dashboard / v1 system: its purpose, architecture, technology stack, and key modules.
 This page serves as the entry point to understanding the codebase structure and how the major components interact.

 For detailed information about specific subsystems, see: